kkga/ter/docs/usage/deploy.md

 Ter generates a static site which can be deployed anywhere.

-!!! note Custom input/output paths

-When using non-default input and output paths, update the _build command_ and _output directory_ accordingly.
+Note: when using non-default input and output paths, update the _build command_ and _output directory_ accordingly.

-!!!

 ### Vercel